arshansoltanzadeh/arshansoltanzadeh.github.io/README.md

-# bleezdev.github.io
+# arshansoltanzadeh.github.io
-Personal Website for Arshan Soltanzadeh
+A Personal Website Project

-My introduction to web development; and a work in progress
+My introduction to web development; and a work in progress :)